-We’re introducing the Women’s Self-Protection Course catering to women ages 14 and above.
+We’re introducing the Women’s Self-Defense Seminar catering to women ages 14 and above.
 This course will address the threats and dangers that may present themselves to you anywhere, anytime.

 Being prepared is the best way to keep you safe from unknown predators.